15 artifacts in this set

 The Ford Tri-Motor was the most popular airliner of the late 1920s and early 1930s.
 Its rugged dependability led Richard Byrd to choose a Tri-Motor for his attempt to be the first person to fly over the South Pole.
 On November 28-29, 1929, Byrd and a crew of three achieved that goal in this plane.

 Explorer Richard Byrd and pilot Floyd Bennett flew this Fokker F.VII Tri-Motor airplane toward the North Pole on May 9, 1926.
-Though Byrd generally is credited with reaching the pole, controversy remains.
-Edsel Ford financed the expedition, and Byrd acknowledged his patron by naming the plane after Ford's daughter Josephine.
+Though Byrd is generally credited with reaching the pole, controversy remains.
+Edsel Ford financed the expedition, and Byrd acknowledged his patron by naming the plane Josephine Ford, after Ford's daughter.

 The Bremen was the first aircraft to fly non-stop from Europe to North America.
 Hermann Kohl, Ehrenfried Guenther von Huenefeld and James Fitzmaurice took off from Baldonnel, Ireland, on April 12, 1928, and touched down on Greenly Island, Canada, the next day.
 The east-to-west crossing, made against the prevailing winds, was more difficult than the flight from North America to Europe.

 Flying was a new experience for Americans in the late 1920s.
 Stout Air Services offered relatively inexpensive tour flights to attract new passengers.
 This brochure calmed the nerves of first-time flyers.
 Passengers were assured that "the pilot always banks when turning," "the air supports the plane like the ocean supports a ship," and "dizziness is unknown in airplanes."